-- 1. Hippotherapy must be recommended or prescribed by a licensed physician or therapist. - 2.
+- 1. Hippotherapy must be recommended or prescribed by a licensed physician or therapist-who is enrolled as a Medicaid provider. - 2.
 The recommendation must clearly identify the need for hippotherapy, a recommended treatment protocol, and expected outcome.

 8.7524 Home Accessibility Modifications and Adaptations